Here are the best dog breeds for families with children

 Golden Retrievers are also an extremely popular family dog due to their good nature and easygoing temperament.
 They require lots of physical activity and are happy to join you in running, hiking, swimming, and anything else you and your family like to do outside.
 Easy to train and extremely affectionate, Golden Retrievers are a great purebred dog to consider as a first pet.

 No matter what breed you choose, adding a dog to your family is a huge and exciting undertaking.
 Consider breed size, activity level, and trainability when choosing your family dog.
 Remember, responsible pet parenting includes regular vet checkups and vaccinations.
-Click here to fetch a quote for your furriest new family member.
+Make sure you have the proper dog insurance coverage for your new family member.
+Fetch a quote for your furriest new family member.